Al-Jura

-Al-Jura (الجورة) was a Palestinian village that was depopulated during the 1948 Arab-Israeli war, located approximately two kilometers west of Majdal (both within the boundaries of present-day Ashkelon, Israel).
+Al-Jura (الجورة) was a Palestinian village that was depopulated by Israeli militias during the 1948 Arab-Israeli war, located immediately adjacent to the towns of Ashkelon and the ruins of ancient Ascalon.
 In 1945, the village had a population of approximately 2,420 mostly Muslim inhabitants.
 Though defended by the Egyptian Army, al-Jura was nevertheless captured by Israel's Givati Brigade in a November 4, 1948, offensive as part of Operation Yoav.

+Its residents had their origins in Egypt, Hebron, and Bedouin communities.

 The Shrine of Husayn's Head was located outside the town, until it was destroyed by the Israeli army in 1950.

-A 1998 estimate of the population of refugees today who are descendants of those who fled al-Jura, placed the figure at 17,000.
-The founder and spiritual leader of the Hamas organization Ahmed Yassin was born in al-Jura.
+The founder and spiritual leader of the Hamas militant organization Ahmed Yassin was born in al-Jura.

 History

-Al-Jura (El-Jurah) stood northeast of and immediately adjacent to Tel Ashkelon, the mound of ancient and medieval Ashkelon/Ascalon/ʿAsqalān.
+Al-Jura (El-Jurah) stood northeast of and immediately adjacent to the mound of ancient and medieval Ascalon.

 Byzantine ceramics have been found here, together with coins dating to the seventh century CE.